 SURGERY.
 Surgery may fix the source of the pain, such as bone grinding on bone or tissue tears, but it generally should be used only after less invasive options have been exhausted.
-(Learn more in the podcast on Arthritis Pain and Surgery and Pain Management Strategies webinar.)
+(Learn more in the podcast on Arthritis Pain and Surgery.